padogrid/bundle-none-tutorial-padogrid/README.md

 ### Unstalling PadoGrid

 PadoGrid is unstalled by removing the `~/PadoGrid` and `~/.padogrid` directories, and removing the PadoGrid initialization line in the `.bashrc` file.
-The following completely removes PadoGrid.
+The following completely removes PadoGrid including workspaces.

 ```bash
 # Remove all PadoGrid directories